-The International Security and Economic Policy (ISEP) Council is a student organization that works to enhance the academic, professional and social experience of ISEP students at the School.
-The ISEP Council is a forum for students to discuss relevant issues and acts as a liaison with the School’s faculty and administration.
-It organizes networking, professional development and educational opportunities for the SPP community and sends a weekly newsletter listing events of interest around Washington, DC.
-The ISEP Council seeks to foster a stronger sense of community between ISEP students, alumni and faculty.
+The International Policy Council (IPC) is a student organization that works to enhance the academic, professional and social experience of ISEP and IDEV students at the School.
+The IPC is a forum for students to discuss relevant issues and acts as a liaison with the School’s faculty and administration.
+It organizes social, networking, professional development, and educational opportunities for the SPP community and sends a bi-weekly newsletter of upcoming events and international news.
+The ICP seeks to foster a stronger sense of community between ISEP and IDEV students, alumni, and faculty.

 Social, Health, Education Policy Student Council

 Social, Health & Education Policy Council (SHEP) is a student organization open to both graduate and undergraduate students within the School of Public Policy.
 The purpose of the Social Policy Council is to engage students, regardless of specialization, in social, health, and education policy.
 Social Policy Council provides a forum for students to discuss current social policy issues, relevant social policy research, and also works with faculty and staff to promote social policy at UMD.
 We aim to work with community organizations both through volunteer opportunities and professional development.